overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 3. At this point, an extension restart is required.
 You can offer the user a "Relaunch" button.
    The button should call [relaunch()](#relaunch).

-4. Suppose your app depends on a sequence of game events, to avoid any app-related flow issues, it's highly recommended to **notify the user and ask for a game restart** as well.
+4. In a case that your app depends on a sequence of game events, to avoid any app-related flow issues, it's highly recommended to **notify the user and ask for a game restart** as well.